moobloomZagoon/The-gilded-burrower/README.md

 <img src="https://github.com/moobloomZagoon/The-gilded-burrower/blob/main/images/title.png"  >
     </td><td valign="top">

-This project is a little game made in Python origanally for a school assignment (informatica)
+This project is a little game made in Python originally for a school assignment (informatica)

 The game is called The Gilded Burrower.
 The premise of the game is to collect all the gold in a level to wich the door opens to another level